jmeistrich/rnl-conf-2025/slides/slides.md

 <div class="mt-4 flex justify-center gap-x-4" >🔗 <a>https://github.com/expo/orbit</a></div>

 <!--
-There's some really cool react native macos apps out there.
+I want to show you some really cool React Native macOS apps.

 Like Expo Orbit for launching builds or updates from EAS.
 -->

 ---